benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 - Response Header Components

-NDe APIs return a Trace ID in the **X-B3-TraceId** response header.
+Nike APIs return a Trace ID in the **X-B3-TraceId** response header.
 This can be used to query logs to troubleshoot the error.

 >**TIP:** For more about how to use Trace IDs, see the [Troubleshooting](#troubleshooting) section.